Outstanding Contributions

 Equal Rights Amendment Supporting Petition

-On March 13, 1943, Amy Brown Lyman, the Relief Society President, and Lucy Grant Gannon, the Young Women's Association President, championed the Equal Rights Amendment (ERA) and urged their senators to support it.
-These two organizations have historically supported the ERA.
+On March 13, 1943, Amy Brown Lyman, the Relief Society President, and Lucy Grant Gannon, the Young Women's Association President, advocated for the Equal Rights Amendment.
+They sent a postcard to their Senator Abe Murdock, urging him to support the amendment.
+This moment was historically significant, as both organizations have long been supporters of the Equal Rights Amendment.
 The researcher, Ardis E. Parshall, deserves credit for discovering this source.

 "I believe in women,